mfragkoulis/mfragkoulis.github.io/README.md

 See more info at https://academicpages.github.io/

+## To build the website on specific destination path

+`jekyll build --source </where/the/website/source/is> --destination /path/to/destination/folder`

 ## To run locally (not on GitHub Pages, to serve on your own computer)

 1. Clone the repository and made updates as detailed above